 - 1. Review service objectives in response to changing resources - 2.
 Identify and assess external funding opportunities and ensure any accompanying targets are met - 3.
 Investigate and develop opportunities for shared service working - 4.
 Monitor the impact of the collection of business rates upon resources available to the Council - 5.
 Seek the disposal of surplus assets to generate additional capital receipts - 6.
-Be alert to potential funding opportunities for town centre re-generation initiatives. - 7.
-Identify potential budget saving opportunities - 8.
+Be alert to potential funding opportunities for town centre re-generation initiatives and other capital investment schemes. - 7.
+Identify potential budget savings and maximising income generating opportunities - 8.
 Maximise income from Commercial Property and Industrial Units.

 - 9. Assess the impact of the transfer of responsibility for land charges from local authorities to HM Land Registry. - 10.
 Work collaboratively with Nottinghamshire local authorities to maximise the recovery of business rates income. - 11.
 Assess the potential outcome of the Fair Funding Review, including proposals for greater localisation of business rates, upon the Council's finances. - 12.
 Produce a new Commercial Strategy to replace the previous Commercial Strategy 2017-2020. - 13.
 Respond as necessary to the outcome of the 'Town Deal' bid for Stapleford. - 14.
 Develop Town Investment Plans for Eastwood and Kimberley. - 15.
 Progress with the delivery of the successful Levelling Up Fund bid for Kimberley. - 16.
 Seek full recovery of the agreed tram compensation claim against Nottingham City Council. - 17.
 Monitor the impact of rising inflation and the cost of living crisis on the Council's service provision and its financial position. - 18.
-Present an updated Medium Term Financial Strategy and Business Strategy to Cabinet in September/October 2023. - 19.
-Consider opportunities to utilise surplus office space.
+Present an updated Medium Term Financial Strategy and Business Strategy to Cabinet in November 2023. - 19.
+Consider opportunities to utilise any identified surplus office space. - Assess the impact of the government's food waste policies and the potential receipt of New Burdens Funding to meet the additional capital and revenues costs associated with its delivery.